26th May 2:30pm Art Exhibition Launch

 followed by

-9:45am Morning Tea and Pathways to Healing Yarning Circle in the Tree Room
+Morning Tea in the Tree Room hosted by BADAC

 The selection of the Taken photographs on exhibition features local and national Stolen Generations victims from across Australia.
 This photo book can be loaned from Ballarat and Central Highlands libraries with library membership.